Redline-Link/MsGraphForUnity/README.md

-# Microsoft Graph for Unity
+# Microsoft Graph (v5.x) for Unity
-This package brings Microsoft Graph with MSAL (authentication) to Unity (2019.4 LTS).
+This example brings Microsoft Graph with MSAL (authentication) to Unity (2021.3 LTS).
 You can access all MS Graph APIs like OneDrive, SharePoint for Business, Microsoft Teams and more.

+Due to it's POC (proof of concept) about new MS Graph v5 can still work with Unity, so no Unity Package.
+If you want to use it in your project, beside copying all necessary files, you also need [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)  .
+And install all NuGet packages that appear in this project.

 ## Setup